WEC-Sim/WECCCOMP/README.md

 * write model documentation (KR/NT/Yu) - draft complete
 * test performance metrics w/Controller (NT)
 * run free decay (NT)
-* Check if motor_force input is in the axial direction or only the vertical axis? - note in doc
 * Add TF between WEC-Sim motor force and the controller input (Giorgio)

 **Questions?**